quicwg/multipath/draft-ietf-quic-multipath.md

 that it provides to the peer.
 Each endpoint associates a Sender Packet Number space to each Path Identifier received from the peer.

+Endpoints use the same Path ID for one specific path in both directions.
+For a client-initiated path, the client decides which Path ID used for the new path, and it picks one of the server allocated CID with the specified Path ID.
+The client SHOULD choose a new Path ID which is not used in previous paths, and both endpoints have already issued unused CIDs with the new Path ID.
+The client then initializes a new path with a packet containing PATH_CHALLENGE and the Destination Connection ID with the chosen Path ID.

 The Path Identifier associated with the Destination Connection ID is used to construct the packet protection nonce defined in {#multipath-aead}.